Help

 Careful component placement is also vital; group related parts, such as the driver IC and MOSFETs, closely to shorten trace lengths.
 A compact layout conserves space and reduces parasitic inductance, which can otherwise cause voltage spikes at high frequencies.

-What Materials and Testing Are Needed for a Custom Motor Drive PCB?
+Materials and Testing in Custom Motor Control Design

 Selecting Board Materials and Layer Stack-Up